How Blockchain Is Changing Banking and Financial Services

 A blockchain is a secure “ledger” or a list of transactions.
 The benefits of blockchain come from two key features:

-Distributed: There are numerous copies of the ledger.
+There are numerous copies of the ledger.
 A public blockchain, like the Bitcoin blockchain, gets published and copied in multiple places.
 New transactions get broadcast to a broad network of participants, who add those transactions to the ledger.
 Nobody controls the ledger, but the system is designed so that everybody’s ledger contains identical information.

-Immutable: A blockchain should maintain an accurate history of transactions.
+A blockchain should maintain an accurate history of transactions.
 Because there are multiple copies of the ledger, it’s hard to alter or delete transactions (or add new information that’s false).
 To do so, you’d need to change every copy of the ledger in every location.
 That would require successfully hacking thousands (or more) of computers simultaneously—which is believed to be impossible.

 So, how will this affect you?
 Most people don’t care about the technical details—but you should expect a transformation in banking and other financial services.

 Sending money to another country is an area ripe for improvement, and banks are already using blockchain for remittances.
-Consumers and businesses send hundreds of billions of dollars internationally every year, and the process has traditionally been cumbersome and expensive.
+Consumers and businesses transmit hundreds of billions of dollars internationally every year, and the process has traditionally been cumbersome and expensive.

 Bitcoin provided an “alternative” way to move money, but mainstream banks and service providers are also using blockchain technology to improve remittances and minimize exposure to cryptocurrency.
 For example, several major banks have partnered with Ripple to facilitate cross-border payments using blockchain technology, and other service providers are busy developing solutions.